2021 Official Regulations

 Each Bridgestone World Solar Challenge is different.
-Revisions for the 16th edition retain the clear distinction between Challenger and Cruiser Classes: Challenger Class cars will be efficient, and Cruiser Class cars will be efficient and practical.
+Revisions for the 16th Edition retain the clear distinction between Challenger and Cruiser Classes: Challenger Class cars will be efficient, and Cruiser Class cars will be both efficient and practical.

 Major changes for 2021 include:

-- Challenger Class solar cars must have three or more wheels
+- Challenger Class solar cars requiring three or more wheels

-- solar collectors must have low environmental toxicity (GaAs, CdTe and CuInSe2 will not be permitted)
+- Solar collectors requiring low environmental toxicity (GaAs, CdTe and CuInSe2 will not be permitted)

-- a standard manikin, "PVC Pat", must fit into each seat
+- "PVC Pat", our standard manikin, needing to fit into each seat

-- teams must have the dynamic stability of their solar car certified
+- Teams needing to have the dynamic stability of their solar car certified

-- the emergency safe state may not have any voltage or current present outside of energy storage packs or the solar collector
+- The emergency safe state not being allowed to have any voltage or current present outside of energy storage packs or the solar collector

-- the licence plate must be mounted at the rear of the solar car
+- The licence plate needing to be mounted at the rear of the solar car

-- teams must have their solar cars re-certified after making significant repairs.
+- Teams needing to have their solar cars re-certified after making significant repairs